taingmeng/herd-mentality/src/data/terms.md

 ## 4. Intellectual Property

-All content on the Site, including but not limited to text, graphics, logos, images, and software, is the property of **Party Paper Pen** or its content suppliers and is protected by copyright, trademark, and other intellectual property laws.
-You may not reproduce, distribute, modify, create derivative works of, publicly display, publicly perform, republish, download, store, or transmit any of the material on our Site without the prior written consent of **Party Paper Pen**.
+All content on the Site, including but not limited to text, graphics, logos, images, and software, is the property of **Partyz** or its content suppliers and is protected by copyright, trademark, and other intellectual property laws.
+You may not reproduce, distribute, modify, create derivative works of, publicly display, publicly perform, republish, download, store, or transmit any of the material on our Site without the prior written consent of **Partyz**.

 ## 5. Disclaimer of Warranties